ChRe777/CleanCode/README.md

 Comments in the code are not api documentation of methods or functions.

+## Reason for Comments

+* Your function does not do what they say they do in their name
+* Peace of code does not do what they say they do in their name

 ## Experience - API Documentation

 I also believe that code should be mostly self explaning.